Citi Personal Wealth Management

-Citi® Personal Wealth Management is the wealth management business of Citi® group Inc. Citi® group is the well-known Wall Street financial institution that also does investment banking, retail banking, and a range of other financial businesses.
-Citi® group is the third-largest banking institution in the world.
-The current Citi® group business is a result of a 1998 merger between Citi® corp and Travelers Group.
+Citi Personal Wealth Management is the wealth management business of Citigroup Inc. Citigroup is a well-known Wall Street financial institution that also does investment banking, retail banking, and a range of other financial businesses.
+Citigroup is the third-largest banking institution in the world.
+The current Citigroup business is a result of a 1998 merger between Citicorp and Travelers Group.
 At the time, it was the world’s largest financial services organization.
-Clearly, the Citi® group is known for its scale and presence.
+Clearly, Citi Personal Wealth Management is known for its scale and presence.
 If you are someone with $10 million or more in liquid assets, check this guide to choose the best financial advisor.

-Boutique firms like Pillar Wealth Management focus only on wealth management and cater to individuals and families with $5 million to $500 million in liquid investible assets.
-Selecting a wealth management firm to work with should be a careful decision.
-After all, you will likely work with that firm for a few years or even decades.
+Boutique firms like Pillar Wealth Management focus on wealth management and cater to individuals and families with $5 million to $500 million in liquid investible assets.
+Selecting a wealth management firm to work with should be a carefully made decision.
+After all, you will likely work with that firm for many years or even decades.
 A significant amount of money will also be at stake.

-In this guide, we will discuss Citi® Personal Wealth Management background.
-We will look at services offered by Citi® Personal Wealth Management that you can access.
-We will also touch upon the important topic of Citi® Personal Wealth Management investment philosophy.
+In this guide, we will discuss Citi Personal Wealth Management’s background.
+We will look at the services offered by Citi Personal Wealth Management.
+We will also touch upon the important topic of Citi Personal Wealth Management’s investment philosophy.
 And finally, we will offer some tips for choosing a top financial planner.